GeorgiosPap36/Online_Card_Game/README.md

 4. Manual Gameplay: The design is not fully finished, so gameplay actions need to be manually controlled, providing a unique hands-on experience.

 ### Notes
-The game’s design phase was never finished, meaning some elements like automated gameplay are not yet implemented.
+1. The game’s design phase was never finished, meaning some elements like automated gameplay are not yet implemented.
 However, it provides a robust foundation for multiplayer card game fans to enjoy and build upon.
+2. Due to the use of copyrighted placeholder art, I am unable to upload a build of the project to this repository.